gkrishna4/Demo_meti/README.md

     1.SCM Checkout (pollSCM):
         The pollSCM('* * * * *') directive is configured to poll the SCM repository every minute for changes.
         Adjust this schedule as needed.The Checkout Code stage checks out the code from a specified Git repository.
-    2. Dynamic Service Validation:
+    2. Service Validation:
-        The SERVICES parameter is a comma-separated list that determines which services are built.
-        This is dynamically split into a list (servicesList).
+        This stage checks if the provided services are valid by ensuring that each service directory contains a pom.xml file, which indicates it is a Maven project.
+If any service does not exist or is not a Maven project, the pipeline will fail early, saving time and resources.
     3. Maven Build:
-        The Build Services with Maven stage dynamically creates a Maven build stage for each service.
+       Each service is built and tested using Maven with the specified profile (MVN_PROFILE).
+This stage is dynamically generated for each service.
-        The profile used (dev, prod, etc.) is specified through the MVN_PROFILE parameter.
     4. Quality Gate (SonarQube):
-        The Quality Gate stage runs SonarQube analysis for each service.
-The SonarQube server is specified via the SONARQUBE_SERVER environment variable.
+       The Quality Gate stage performs static code analysis using SonarQube.
+The analysis results are pushed to the specified SonarQube server.
     5. Docker Build and Push:
         The Docker Build and Push stage builds and pushes Docker images for each service to the specified Docker registry (DOCKER_REGISTRY).
     6. Error Handling: